rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 }
 ```

 This is much more safe.
+There is a semantic difference between `null` and `undefined` but most code does not care.

 _Side Note:_ If _null_ is a billion dollar mistake, is `null` + `undefined` two billions?
 Unifying these 2 disasters into one could be a net saving of lots of dollars!
 To pay me back, send me some happy thoughts and add some type safety to your code!

 TypeScript also provides `?` syntax for declaring object fields.
 E.g.